 Schumacher followed this up with a third-place finish in the Italian Grand Prix to improve to tenth in the championship on 14 points.

 — Schumacher Michael,Ralf & Mick pictures (@Schumac84969795) November 12, 2018

-Williams teamed up with BMW for the new millennium and allowed Ralf to be the best of the rest behind the dominant rivalry between Ferrari and McLaren, with another three more podiums en route to fifth position in the Drivers’ Championship.
+Williams teamed up with BMW for the new millennium and allowed Ralf to shine behind the dominant rivalry between Ferrari and McLaren.
+Three more podiums followed en route to fifth in the Drivers’ Championship.

 — Egor (@gorlovegor) February 20, 2016

-A new points system in 2003 provided Ralf with what would prove to be his best chance of becoming a Formula One World Champion and started the season with ten successive points finishes.
+A new points system in 2003 provided Ralf with what would prove to be his best chance of becoming a Formula One World Champion.

-However, failure to add to his tally at Silverstone was followed by a first lap incident with fellow title contenders Kimi Raikkonen (McLaren) and Rubens Barrichello (Ferrari) at Hockenheim, before a testing accident at Monza killed off his title challenge.
+After this though, his title changes began to unravel.
+Failure to score points at Silverstone was followed by a first lap incident with fellow title contenders Kimi Raikkonen (McLaren) and Rubens Barrichello (Ferrari) at Hockenheim.

 — F1 Images (@F1_Images) May 17, 2015